Wistman's Wood

-Wistman's Wood is one of Britain's last remaining ancient temperate rainforests and one of three remote high-altitude oakwoods on Dartmoor in Devon, England.
+Wistman's Wood is one of Britain's most famous ancient temperate rainforests and one of only a few remote remaining high-altitude oakwoods on Dartmoor in Devon, England.
 The first written document to mention Wistman's Wood dates to the 17th century, while more recent tree-ring studies show that individual trees could be many hundreds of years old.

 Toponymy

-The name derives from the Devonshire dialect word wisht, meaning ‘eerie, uncanny’ or, in some readings, ‘pixie-haunted’.
+Wistman is a local nickname for the Devil, derived from the dialect word wis(h)t, meaning "eerie" or "uncanny" (compare wish-hounds, the name given to a monstrous pack of hounds said to roam over Dartmoor at night).
+The Place-Names of Devon remarks that "the wood is in a lonely situation and its general appearance [is] strange and gloomy".